End of Life Care Enables Elders to Die at Home with Dignity

 Sometimes the dying can’t close their eyes.
 This is due to dehydration and the lids can’t cover the eyes.
 If the eye is irritated, some lubricant ointment can be used.

 Most importantly, remember that you are not expected to provide End of Life care alone.
-You have the support of our team of Nurses, Caregivers, the Community Palliative Care Doctors and Nurses, and your family Doctor.
+You have the support of our team of Nurses, Caregivers, the Community Palliative Care Doctors and Nurses, and the client’s GP.

 Jennifer Smith, Registered Nurse, Master of Social Work and Advanced Diploma in Mental Health Nursing.